CypherTroopers/CPHmining/README.md

-## Node and Mining Setup Instructions
+## Node and Mining Setup All In One Pack Instructions

 # 1. Install Required Package and Clone the Repository
 sudo apt install git